Phonostalgia presents...

 I Wonder What They're Doing Tonight (Your Girl and Mine)

-(words by Lew Brown and Al Harriman; music by Jack Egan)
+(w: Lew Brown and Al Harriman; m: Jack Egan)

 You're in Style When You're Wearing a Smile